The Spiritual Man

 wrong place.
 Instead, they should look to Jesus, the Savior who died a

-Messiah is the center of God’s redemptive plan.
-However, this understanding
+Messiah is the center of God’s redemptive plan, the Divine answer to Sin

 [PDF Copy]